Irene-Mukii/pizza-paradiso/README.md

 * Use innerHTML to output the order to user for tracking.
 * Create a function that gives the total cost for just one pizza.
 * Calculate the delivery fee as part of total cost.
-* Add option for ni delivery.
+* Add option for no delivery.
 * Calculate total cost if user inputs two pizzas with different properties.
 * create a  loop to calculate as many pizza entries as user requires